Azure-Samples/Azure-Stack-Hub-Foundation-Core/BCDR-validation/Veeam_results_round1.md

 | 100 VMs - A1V2 - Win  | 4000 GB | 1h 53m           | 34m                                  | 218 MB/s        | 860GB              | 19m 40s                 | 4m                                   | 348 MB/s        | 23GB               |
 | 100 VMs - F4S - Lin   | 460 GB  | 1h 30m           | 6m 30s                               | 87 MB/s         | 107 GB             | 13m 12s                 | 2m 10s                               | 14 MB/s         | 2GB                |

- - We've repeated the test for 100 Win machines with repository set to 50 tasks and result was the same without any performance increase.
+ - We've repeated the test for 100 Windows machines with repository set to 50 tasks and result was the same without any performance increase.
 We suspect that network becomes the bottleneck (as network consumption at the repository side never crosses 15GBs in our tests)
  - The only benefit was for Linux hosts since they have a smaller footprint and less disks thus can be processed faster

 | 100 VMs - A1V2 - Win  | 4000 GB | 1h 53m  | 34m    | 218 MB/s | 860GB  | 19m 40s | 4m     | 348 MB/s | 23GB |